filip26/tree-io/README.md

 ## Examples

 ### High-Level Transformation
 The most common use case is a full transformation from a source to a destination.
-The writer classes are designed to handle this with a single method call.

 ```javascript
 // Have a source object (e.g., a Map) and a destination (e.g., a JsonGenerator)